imduchuyyy/imduchuyyy/README.md

 Hi, I'm Bui Duc Huy, a FrontEnd Developer, Blockchain Researcher from Vietnam.

-- 🔭 I’m currently working on Blockchain Researcher at Vietnam Blockchain Corporation
+- 🔭 I’m currently working on Blockchain Researcher at Vietnam Blockchain Corporation.
-- 🌱 Right now I’m studying at Ho Chi Minh University of Technology (HCMUT)
+- 🌱 Right now I’m studying at Ho Chi Minh University of Technology (HCMUT).
-- 💬 Ask me about anything [here](https://github.com/bui-duc-huy/bui-duc-huy/issues)
+- 💬 Ask me about anything [here](https://github.com/bui-duc-huy/bui-duc-huy/issues).
-- ⚡ Fun fact: I using Vim and Tmux for coding =))
+- ⚡ Fun fact: I using Vim and Tmux for coding =)).

 <!--
 **bui-duc-huy/bui-duc-huy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.